Cloudera Impala Frequently Asked Questions

 Can Impala and MapReduce jobs run on the same cluster without resource contention?

 Yes.
-See Controlling Resource Usage for how to control Impala resource usage using the Linux cgroup mechanism, and Using Resource Management with Impala [CDH 5 Only] for how to use Impala with the YARN resource management framework.
+See Controlling Resource Usage for how to control Impala resource usage using the Linux cgroup mechanism, and Using YARN Resource Management with Impala (CDH 5 Only) for how to use Impala with the YARN resource management framework.
 Impala is designed to run on the DataNode hosts.
 Any contention depends mostly on the cluster setup and workload.

 How are joins performed in Impala?

 Impala utilizes multiple strategies to allow joins between tables and result sets of various sizes.
 When joining a large table with a small one, the data from the small table is transmitted to each node for intermediate processing.
 When joining two large tables, the data from one of the tables is divided into pieces, and each node processes only selected pieces.
-See Joins for details about join processing, and Hints for how to fine-tune the join strategy.
+See Joins for details about join processing, Performance Considerations for Join Queries for performance considerations, and Hints for how to fine-tune the join strategy.

 What is Impala's aggregation strategy?